fernando-mc/fernandomc.com/content/posts/lambda-authorizers-and-auth0.md

 ## Deploying Our Backend

-Now that we're ready to deploy our backend let's take a closer look at each part of it!
+Now that we're ready to work on our backend let's take a closer look at each part of it!

 The `serverless.yml` is the core configuration for any Serverless Framework service.
 In this case, we're going to use it to configure all the API Endpoints, backing Lambda functions, the authorizer for the protected API endpoint and the DynamoDB table used by the application.
 My Serverless Learn courses [here](https://serverless.com/learn/courses/serverless-for-frontend-developers/) would also take you through the process of configuring a custom domain for the frontend and teaching you how to deploy it.